-Commitment to Mission Integrity through Community Engagement and Learning
+Community Engagement and Learning

 Established in 2008, the James & Delrose Eigel Center for Community-Engaged Learning was founded to leverage the assets of the University to address racial and economic disparity in the community.
 The Center now guides the development and integration of meaningful immersive and service-learning courses that bridge classrooms to communities while providing a mutually beneficial exchange of knowledge and resources.
-It accomplishes this by
+It accomplishes this by:

-- building external partnerships that extend Xavier's academic footprint into the community - working with Programs and Academic Departments to design and support curriculum that integrates community-engaged learning into faculty teaching and research - acting as a primary resource in advancing and coordinating institutional resources that support community-engaged learning for all students, faculty, and staff - directing the Community Engaged Fellows Scholarship Program - supporting the promotion and growth of Engaged Learning into all areas of Xavier's academic teaching and learning endeavors, including the Community Engaged Teaching Academy.
+- Building external partnerships that extend Xavier's academic footprint into the community - Working with Programs and Academic Departments to design and support curriculum that integrates community-engaged learning into faculty teaching and research - + Acting as a primary resource in advancing and coordinating institutional resources that support community-engaged learning for all students, faculty, and staff - Directing the Community Engaged Fellows Scholarship Program - + Supporting the promotion and growth of Engaged Learning into all areas of Xavier's academic teaching and learning endeavors, including the Community Engaged Teaching Academy

-The impacts of the Eigel Center, the Brueggeman Center for Dialogue (described in Characteristic 3), the CFJ (described in 4) and the Center for Catholic Education (described in 5) are major contributing factors in Xavier's achieving a Carnegie

-Foundation Community Elective Classification for Community Engagement recognizing "the partnership of college and university knowledge and resources with those of the public and private sectors to enrich scholarship, research, and creative activity; enhance curriculum, teaching, and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good."
+The impacts of the Eigel Center, the Brueggeman Center for Dialogue (described in Characteristic 3), the CFJ (described in 4) and the Center for Catholic Education (described in 5) are major contributing factors in Xavier's achieving a Carnegie Foundation Community Elective Classification for Community Engagement recognizing "the partnership of college and university knowledge and resources with those of the public and private sectors to enrich scholarship, research, and creative activity; enhance curriculum, teaching, and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good."

-Jesuit Catholic values, expressed through the Gifts of Our Ignatian Heritage, are deeply embedded throughout the university's culture, structures, processes, practices, and community relations.

-Xavier's hiring processes include mission and equity components that seek to ensure hiring and institutional excellence.
+- In a listening session with Jesuits who are actively working at the University on September 11, 2023, hopes and inspirations were shared and compiled as questions; see the Appendix.
+Communal reflection on the questions will aid the University community in furthering the Examen process, reading the signs of the times, and deepening Cura Apostolica. - → Jesuit Catholic values, expressed through the Gifts of Our Ignatian Heritage, are deeply embedded throughout the university's culture, structures, processes, practices, and community relations. - ★ Xavier's hiring processes include mission and equity components that seek to ensure hiring and institutional excellence.

-Continue to nurture the effective collaborations of Mission and Identity and Human Resources to support new and veteran faculty and staff throughout their vocational career.

-Support and promote initiatives of the new positions of the

-- Associate Provost for Academic Engagement, including responsibilities for Ignatian vocational discernment, immersive learning, and career development - Associate Director for Mission and Identity/University Sustainability Coordinator
+- ◆ Continue to nurture the effective collaborations of Mission and Identity and Human Resources to support new and veteran faculty and staff throughout their vocational career. - Support and promote initiatives of the new positions of the: - + Associate Provost for Academic Engagement, including responsibilities for Ignatian vocational discernment, immersive learning, and career development - Associate Director for Mission and Identity/University Sustainability Coordinator.